HPInc/cloud_deployment_scripts/README.md

 At the end of the deployment (~20 mins), a user should be able to go to the CAM Admin Console and see the new connector added, and the newly created workstations available for selection when adding existing remote workstation.

+## dc-lb-cac-ws
+Same as dc-cac-ws, except the number of Connectors can be specified, and all the connectors are added to a Target Pool of a TCP Network Load Balancer.